Fear making Candy Apples no more with my easy Candy Apples recipe and how-to video including a bonus Halloween Special!

 Hi Bold Bakers!

-I love Candy apples.
+I love Candy Apples.
 My Mum would make them around Halloween and I remember there being a huge fuss made about staying away while she made the caramel.
 To be fair she had 5 small children so there was a good chance at least one of us would get under her feet.
-These candy apples are not your Mammy’s Candy Apples however, they are white chocolate drizzled with “caramel blood.”
+This candy apples recipe is not your Mammy’s Candy Apples however, they are white chocolate drizzled with “caramel blood.”

 WARNING: This video involves some very scary acting.
 For that I apologize.
 I point the finger at my husband who thought I could act. 🙂